TooJooGoo/IdeX/CONTRIBUTING.md

 ### Bug report template

-A bug report should contain a ReportTile, the author's Environment, the reproduction Steps, the observed Issue, the author's Expectation and optionally Attachments and Hints.
+A bug report should contain a report Tile, the author's environment, the reproduction steps, the current Behavior, the author's expected Behavior and optionally attachments and hints.
 Please use this bug template:

-	ReportTitle
+	Report Title
 	  Conains a very brief report title.
 	Environment
 	  Includes the involved software and version.
 	Steps
 	  Includes the steps that lead to the bug.
-	Issue
+	Current Behavior
 	  Describes what the software does wrong at this point.
-	Expectation
+	Expected Behavior
 	  Describes what the author expects the software to do at this point.
 	Attachments
-	  Includes additional data or information to reproduce the bug.
+	  Includes additional data or data references to reproduce the bug.
 	Hints
-	  Any info, insights or even suspicions the author thinks might help to solve the bug.
+	  Any information, insights or even suspicions the author thinks might help to solve the bug.

 A real bug report could look like this:

-	ReportTile
+	Report Tile
 	  Failed to start server
 	Environment
 	  Microsoft Visual Studio Community 2015